liewsanmin/codingPractice/README.md

-I am creating my own code in preparation for technical interviews.
+My own code in preparation for technical interviews.